 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-The City's liabilities and deferred inflows of resources exceeded assets and deferred outflows of resources by \$115.0 million at the close of 2022, an increase of \$19.2 million from the prior year.
+The City's liabilities and deferred inflows of resources exceeded assets and deferred outflows of resources by \$115.7 million at the close of 2023, a decrease of \$670,000 from the prior year.

-Net position of \$164.8 million reflects its investment in capital assets (e.g., land, construction-in-progress, buildings and improvements, infrastructure, machinery, equipment and furnishings), less any related debt used to acquire those assets that are still outstanding.
-The City uses these capital assets to provide services to citizens;

-consequently, these assets are not available for future spending.
+Net position of \$179.1 million reflects its investment in capital assets (e.g., land, construction-in-progress, buildings and improvements, infrastructure, and machinery, equipment and furnishings), less any related debt used to acquire those assets that are still outstanding.
+The City uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the investment in its capital assets is reported net of its related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-An additional portion of the City's net position, \$12.1 million, represents resources that are subject to external restrictions on how they may be used.
-Unrestricted net position is in a deficit of \$291.9 million.
+An additional portion of the City's net position, \$12.6 million, represents resources that are subject to external restrictions on how they may be used.
+Unrestricted net position is in a deficit of \$307.4 million.

 At the end of the current year, the City is able to report positive balances in two of the three categories of net position for the City as a whole.
-Unrestricted net position is negative due primarily to the impact of the recognition of the net other postemployment liability and the net pension liability which total \$250.8 million and \$63.4 million, respectively.
+Unrestricted net position is negative due primarily to the impact of the recognition of the net other postemployment liability and the net pension liability which total \$313.6 million and \$104.9 million, respectively.